ARIEL: Adversarial Graph Contrastive Learning: Method

 The data processing inequality \cite{Cover2006} states that for three random variables $\mathbf{Z}_1$, $\mathbf{Z}_2$ and $\mathbf{Z}_3\in\mathbb{R}^{n\times d'}$, if they satisfy the Markov relation $\mathbf{Z_1}\rightarrow\mathbf{Z}_2\rightarrow\mathbf{Z}_3$, then the inequality $I(\mathbf{Z}_1;\mathbf{Z}_3)\leq I(\mathbf{Z}_1;\mathbf{Z}_2)$ holds.
 As proved by Zhu et al. \cite{Zhu_2021}, since the node embeddings of two views $\mathbf{H}_1$ and $\mathbf{H}_2$ are conditionally independent given the node embeddings of the original graph $\mathbf{H}$, they also satisfy the Markov relation with $\mathbf{H}_1\rightarrow\mathbf{H}\rightarrow\mathbf{H}_2$, and vice versa.
 Therefore, we can derive the following properties over their mutual information

 In fact, this inequality holds on each node.
-A sketch of the proof is that the embedding of each node $v_i$ is determined by all the nodes from its $l$-hop neighbourhood if an $l$-layer GNN is used as the encoder, and this subgraph composed of its $l$-hop neighbourhood also satisfies the Markov relation.
+A sketch of the proof is that the embedding of each node $v_i$ is determined by all the nodes from its $l$-hop neighborhood if an $l$-layer GNN is used as the encoder, and this subgraph composed of its $l$-hop neighborhood also satisfies the Markov relation.
 Therefore, we can derive the more strict inequalities